AI4DH/.github/profile/README.md

-# AI for Digital Health Research Group
+# About

-This group is headed by [Prof. Tingting Zhu](https://eng.ox.ac.uk/people/tingting-zhu/) at the Institute of Biomedical Engineering at the University of Oxford.
+The Artificial Intelligence for Digital Health (AI4DH) group is headed by [Prof. Tingting Zhu](https://eng.ox.ac.uk/people/tingting-zhu/) at the Institute of Biomedical Engineering at the University of Oxford.